indiana-university/rivet-react/src/components/Breadcrumbs/Breadcrumbs.md

 </Breadcrumbs>
 ```

-### Call out example
+### Callout example

-There is also a call out modifier class that adds a small amount of padding and a light gray background.
+There is also a call-out modifier class that adds a small amount of padding and a light gray background.
 This is useful for when you need to draw more attention to the breadcrumb.

 ```jsx
 <Breadcrumbs variant="call-out">